garrandall/popular-music-data/tracks/magic-stick-lil--kim-50-cent.md

 Give a nigga the chills, have him pay my bills
 Buy matchin Lambo's with the same color wheels...
 .. and I ain't out shoppin spendin dudes C-notes
-I'm in the crib givin niggaz deep throat
+I'm in the crib givin niggas deep throat
 Tonight Lil' Kim gon' have you in the zone
 Girls, call ya crib, I'm answerin' the phone
 Guys wanna wife me 'n' give me the ring